N-body-group-Reed/isolated-galaxy/code/README.md

 # **Recommendations**
-It is recommended that you put a copy of your charmrun and ChaNGa executables in the code folder.
+It is recommended that you put a copy of your charmrun and ChaNGa executables in the folder title "code."
 This will allow you to run each simulation without copying it to your changa folder.
 # **Instructions**
 1. Run the python script init_cond.py using python3.
 This should produce a .out file, e.g., halo.out.